sass/sass/accepted/first-class-calc.md

   evaluating it.

 * If `value` is a `FunctionExpression` or `Variable`, evaluate it.
-If the result is a number or an unquoted string, return it.
+If the result is a number, an unquoted string, or a calculation, return it.
 Otherwise, throw an error.

   > Allowing variables to return unquoted strings here supports referential
   > transparency, so that `$var: fn(); calc($var)` works the same as